jatkinson1000/AoC-2023/README.md

 - Day 17 :sparkles: :sparkles:
   - Path finding.
 Goodness this one was hard!
 Started with Dijkstra but hard to figure out extra conditions.
 Moved to a variant of A* based on hint but that ran unbelievably slowly until learning that sets are _significantly_ faster to search than lists in python. also some speed gain from using `continue` in loops to avoid extra computation.
   t ~ 7h.
 3rd overall in RSE!?
+- Day 18 :sparkles: :sparkles:
+  - Tracing and filling a polygon.
+Didn't fall for the troll move using the colours!
+Learnt flood fill for part 1, but total re-write for part 2 using shoelace algorithm.
+  t ~ 1.5-2h.
+4rd overall in RSE

 ### What did I learn?